Your first Javascript code in terminal ๐

 - in

-writeconst solarSystem = "It has a planet called Earth"; const milkyWay = " it has billions of stars " module.exports.solarSystem = solarSystem; module.exports = milkyWay;
+hello-modules/universe.jswriteconst solarSystem = "It has a planet called Earth"; const milkyWay = " it has billions of stars " module.exports.solarSystem = solarSystem; module.exports = milkyWay; keep

 it has billions of stars